Chapter 5. University-Owned Residences

 - “University” means The University of Texas at Austin.

-- "Executive director" means the executive director of University Housing and Dining at The University of Texas at Austin.
+- "Assistant vice president" means the assistant vice president of University Housing and Dining at The University of Texas at Austin.

 - "Vice president" means the vice president for student affairs at The University of Texas at Austin.

 Sec.
 5–104.
 Eligibility

 - To be eligible for residence in University residence halls or University Apartments, undergraduate students must be enrolled for at least twelve semester hours during each long-session semester; graduate and law students must be enrolled for at least nine semester hours or six dissertation hours each long-session semester.
-Exceptions for undergraduate students must be approved by the dean of the student’s college or school and the executive director.
-The graduate dean and the executive director must approve exceptions for graduate students.
+Exceptions for undergraduate students must be approved by the dean of the student’s college or school and the assistant vice president.
+The graduate dean and the assistant vice president must approve exceptions for graduate students.
 The assistant vice president will review the contract status of residents who drop below the minimum hours requirement to determine the necessity of contract cancellation.

 - Should residents violate any of the conditions of the contract, the assistant vice president may, in the future, refuse to contract any premises to those residents.

 Subchapter 5–200.
 Administration of Housing

 Sec.
 5–201.
 Responsibilities of Supervisory Officials

-The executive director is responsible to the vice president for discipline, counseling, and the quality of life in residences, and the fiscal and physical management of residences.
+The assistant vice president is responsible to the vice president for discipline, counseling, and the quality of life in residences, and the fiscal and physical management of residences.

 Sec.
 5–202.
 Rule Making in Residences

 - The occupants of each student residence may make reasonable rules governing life in that residence.

-- Residence rules may not conflict with the Institutional Rules, Handbook of Operating Procedure, Regent's Rules and Regulations, local, state or federal law, and will take effect when they are approved by the executive director and vice president.
+- Residence rules may not conflict with the Institutional Rules, Handbook of Operating Procedure, Regent's Rules and Regulations, local, state or federal law, and will take effect when they are approved by the assistant vice president and vice president.
 Such rules will be publicized to all residents immediately upon taking effect.

 Subchapter 5–300.
 Contracts